vocdoni/developer-portal/docs/protocol/10-DataSchemes/02-election.md

 message VoteEnvelope {
-        bytes nonce = 1;  // Unique number per vote attempt, so that replay attacks can't reuse this payload bytes processId = 2;  // The process for which the vote is cast Proof proof = 3;  // One of ProofGraviton, ProofIden3, ProofEthereumStorage, ProofEthereumAccount, or ProofCA bytes votePackage = 4;   // JSON string of the Vote Package, encoded as bytes.
-It may be encrypted. bytes nullifier = 5;  // Hash of the private key + processId (optional, depending on the type)
+        bytes nonce = 1;  // Unique number per vote attempt, so that replay attacks can't reuse this payload bytes electionId = 2;  // The election for which the vote is cast Proof proof = 3;  // One of ProofGraviton, ProofIden3, ProofEthereumStorage, ProofEthereumAccount, or ProofCA bytes votePackage = 4;   // JSON string of the Vote Package, encoded as bytes.
+It may be encrypted. bytes nullifier = 5;  // Hash of the private key + electionId (optional, depending on the type)

         repeated uint32 encryptionKeyIndexes = 6; // On encrypted votes, contains the (sorted) indexes of the keys used to encrypt
 }